-- Oral examination, 30 minutesOral exam with preparation (30 minutes) in course curriculum.
+- Oral examination, 30 minutesOral examination in course curriculum with 30 minutes preparation

 - Exam registration requirements

-The student must solve the 2 mandatory exercises during the course.
-The exercises must be submitted and approved by the due date in order to qualify for the exam.
+The student must get 4 out of 5 weekly assignments approved by the due date in order to qualify for the exam.

 - All aids allowed